 On the Sidebar, click on Services.

-You can either navigate to an existing service or make a new one by clicking on “Add Service”.
+You can either choose to use existing service or create a new service

-Login to your Google Stackdriver console and go to the Workspace Settings.
+1.Login to your Google Cloud console and go to Stackdriver - Monitoring in the sidebar.

 Now whenever an alert is triggered by Stackdriver, an incident will be created automatically in Squadcast.
 The Stackdriver integration comes with an Auto-Resolve feature, meaning that whenever the alerts gets resolved in Stackdriver, the incident will automatically get resolved in Squadcast as well.